bmatcuk/terraform-provider-vagrant/README.md

 **env** is a map of additional environment variables to pass to the Vagrantfile.
 The environment variables set by the calling process are always passed.

+**get_ports** if `true`, information about forwarded ports will be filled in (see `ports` below).
+This is `false` by default because it may take some time to run.

+If you have multiple Vagrantfiles, provide an `alias` in the `provider` block and use the `provider` meta-argument in the resource/data-source configurations.

 ### Outputs
 * `machine_names.#` - a list of machine names as defined in the Vagrantfile.